 - I like to share my knitted wool accessories by wearing them, displaying them at my yarn shop, teaching knitting classes, designing knitting patterns to sell, and spreading the word about my love for wool.
 I like the community that wool helps to create.
 See more Yarn * Crafts * Community at http://www.sheepandshawl.com or come by the shop and chat a while.

 Start your Spring-Summer-Fall knitting now with Organic Linen from Quince (Portland ME company).
-We have sport weight and worsted weight for those in-between seasons - a lightweight sweater or shawl, or a linen t-shirt or shawlette!
+We have sport weight and worsted weight for a lightweight sweater or shawl, or a linen t-shirt or shawlette!
 Beautiful vintage colors with modern patterns.
+Special orders for quantities that we don’t have in stock will receive 10% off.